Better For Weight Loss: Exercise or Diet

-Many people today dread the thought of spending 30 minutes a day biking, running, doing a few nautilus machines.
+Many people today dread the thought of spending 30 minutes a day biking, running, or using a few nautilus machines.
 Some people don’t even enjoy the activity as simple as walking.
 Which really is a shame and a loss for them.
 Living an active lifestyle provides so many benefits, of which one of them can be weight loss.
 Which is why I am asking; Better for weight loss: exercise or diet?

-Years ago, there was a supplement product that included a fitness plan and supplement intake called Cybergenics.
-At that time, I was obsessed with bodybuilding, fitness and desperate to try and shape my physique by way of tone, muscular cut and definition, etc. So I researched Cybergenics, and learned about it, and felt comfortable that it was safe to try after educating myself on it.
-The program is comprised of taking the supplement, but also following a very strict diet plan as well.
-This diet plan was difficult to follow, and probably anyone who followed it strictly, would have lost weight even without taking the supplement.
+Years ago, there was a product on the market consisting of a fitness plan and supplement intake called Cybergenics.
+At that time, I was obsessed with bodybuilding, fitness and desperate to try and shape my physique.
+So I discovered Cybergenics during my research.
+I felt comfortable that it was safe to try after educating myself on it.
+The program is comprised of taking the supplement, as well as following a very strict diet plan.
+After a few short days, I realize that this diet plan is unsustainable.
+And probably anyone who followed it strictly, would have lost weight even without taking the supplement.
 This is what my nutritional intake consisted of during the first couple of days.

 When the plan suggested boiled chicken and broccoli for breakfast, that was it, I discontinued it.
-My stomach couldn’t handle having bland, boiled chicken for breakfast.
-I recently did some research on the old Cybergenics product, and it appears that it may have been a scam.
+My stomach couldn’t handle having such bland, boiled chicken for breakfast.
+I recently did more research on that Cybergenics product, and it appears that it may have been a scam.
 According to muscleinsider.com, there were a few other supplement products that turned out to be scams from the 1980s and 1990s.
 An interesting article, read complete article here: https://muscleinsider.com/content/was-cybergenics-scam

 So, you may not want to get so caught up in one method or the other of how to slim down.
-Keep it simple, eat healthy and less, and do more.
+Keep it simple, eat healthy and smaller proportions, and do more activity.
 You put less in and you add more output.
 There are endless ways, simple ways to stay healthy and fit!
 Do not put so much pressure on yourself and restrict yourself to new years resolutions, etc. Create a sustainable plan to implement more healthy foods, make time for activity, and allow yourself to enjoy a few goodies occasionally!
 So, which is better, exercise or diet?
 From my experience, I say both!